mongodb-industry-solutions/connected-products/README.md

 This demo ist built on top of the C++ SDK which suits well into resource constrained environments and embedded systems.

-DISCLAIMER: This is not an officially supported C++ SDK!
+**DISCLAIMER:** This is not a publicly general available C++ SDK!
 Please reach out to us for further information and details!

 ```cpp
 // Define your models like regular structs.